raku-community-modules/Web-App/README.md

 including some magic functions that enable features otherwise not possible, such as a far more advanced redirect() method.

-## WWW::App::Dispatch
+## Web::App::Dispatch

-WWW::App::Dispatch is an extension of WWW::App, that  also supports advanced action dispatch based on rules.
+Web::App::Dispatch is an extension of Web::App, that  also supports advanced action dispatch based on rules.

 Rather than supporting a single handler, you can have multiple rules,